hisefath/taskmanager/README.md

 A task manager app the builds to do lists with basic crud implementation

 ## Live Demo
-Live Demo will be launched to Heroku around midnight tonight, July 6th, 2020.
+Live Demo will be launched to Heroku by friday night, July 10th, 2020.
-//The Quarintine Projects
-//Single Day Full-Stack App Challenge
-//Disclaimer* following DevStackR and making my on twists to it from his project guide (He's teaching mean stack on youtube)

 ## Project Purpose
 The motives behind this are as follow: